jayunit100/tanzu-install-annotated/docs/z6-np.md

 schedulable GPU card per device.

-# An example of how to make a cluster with two, node pools
+# An example of how to make a cluster with two node pools

 When making a new TKG Cluster, you can define a 2nd machinedeployment, as shown below...